mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/objects_and_classes/index.rst

 Classes
 =======

-A ``class`` is a blueprint that is used to construct an object, i.e tells it what data it knows about and what actions can be applied to it.
+A ``class`` is a blueprint that is used to construct an object, i.e. tells it what data it knows about and what actions can be applied to it.

-In Python this is done using the ``class`` keyword, for example, a Person class with a single piece of data (attribute) that stores their name would look like:
+In Python this is done using the ``class`` keyword, for example, a ``Person`` class with a single piece of data (attribute) that stores their name would look like:

 .. code-block:: python